esnet/EScp/README.md

 The tagged releases have been tested and should work under most conditions, however, error messages are not always handled gracefully.
 Check the logs on *both* the client and receiver.
-If you enabled verbose logging search for `[ERROR]`.
+If you enabled verbose logging search for ERROR.
 If you find that EScp is still not working, please file a bug report.
-Logs presently are directed to /tmp/escp.log.{client,server}.

 If you found this software useful and/or have any questions/requests, please reach out.